newfies-dialer/newfies-dialer/README.rst

 .. image:: https://github.com/newfies-dialer/newfies-dialer/raw/master/newfies/resources/images/newfies.png

-Newfies-Dialer open source development was discontinued in 2015, but Newfies-Dialer continues to be developed as a commercial closed source product.
+..
+DANGER:: Newfies-Dialer open source development was discontinued in 2015, but Newfies-Dialer continues to be developed as a commercial closed source product.
 See https://www.newfies-dialer.org

 Newfies-Dialer is an auto-dialer supporting multi-tenancy and billing.
 You use your own VoIP carrier so there are potentially huge savings to be made when using Newfies-Dialer compared to competing products who insist on using their VoIP termination.